 [2] Modified requirements.
 Specified yard requirements established by this Resolution for zoning districts shall be modified as follows:

-(a) On double frontage lots the required front yard shall be provided on each street;
+(a) On double frontage lots the required building setback distance for the front yard shall be provided on each street;

-(b) Whenever a rear property line of a lot abuts upon an alley, one-half (½) of the alley width shall be considered a portion of the required rear yard;

-(c) An unroofed porch and steps may project into a required front yard for a distance not exceeding ten (10) feet; and
+(b) An unroofed porch and steps may project into a required front yard for a distance not exceeding ten (10) feet; and

-(d) Moveable awnings may be placed over doors or windows in any required yard, but such awnings shall not project closer than one (1) foot to any property line.
+(c) Moveable awnings may be placed over doors or windows in any required yard, but such awnings shall not project closer than one (1) foot to any property line.

 [3] Front and side yard setback distances for dwellings on corner lots.
 The setback requirements of this Resolution for side yards on corner lots or front yards shall not apply to any lot where the average setback on adjacent developed lots fronting on the same street is less than the minimum required setback.
 In such cases, the setback on such lot may be less than the required setback, but not less than the average of the existing setbacks on the adjacent developed lots on the same street.